Unity-Technologies/docfx-doclet/README.md

 To use it:

-- Create Run/Debug IDE configuration with the main class set as `com.microsoft.doclet.DocletRunner`
+- Create Run/Debug IDE configuration with the main class set as `com.unity.doclet.DocletRunner`
 - Add `src\test\resources\test-doclet-params.txt` as program arguments of configuration

-Now we could run/debug doclet against source code classes located in the `com.microsoft.samples` package, as specified in the `test-doclet-params.txt` config file.
+Now we could run/debug doclet against source code classes located in the `com.unity.samples` package, as specified in the `test-doclet-params.txt` config file.

 ### Serving DocFx documentation